cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 Each class exposes an initialization function called during setup and a tick function (updating internal state) called from the main loop.

-The code is available on my Github here : [https://github.com/Fantomos/BusTracker/tree/main](https://github.com/Fantomos/BusTracker/tree/main)
+The code is available on Github here : [https://github.com/Fantomos/BusTracker/tree/main](https://github.com/Fantomos/BusTracker/tree/main)

 ## Building a prototype
 Connecting the peripherals to the ESP was straightforward :